 The Commission received the majority of its funding from taxes imposed by the California Tax and Revenue Code in correlation with Proposition 10 and Proposition 56.
 These codes impose additional taxes on the sale of cigarettes and tobacco products.
-The total amount of funding from the additional taxes was \$4,401,178, or 95.55%, of the total revenue for the year ending June 30, 2019.
+The total amount of funding from the additional taxes was \$5,252,998, or 92.78%, of the total revenue for the year ended June 30, 2021.
 The Commission is thus subject to possible risk of reductions in services and/or closure due to potential future changes of the California Tax and Revenue Code.

-NOTE 11 - COMMITMENTS AND CONTINGENCIES
+NOTE 11 - OPERATING LEASES

-Operating Lease, Building: The Commission entered into a building lease agreement to house the operations of the Commission at 930 15th Street, Modesto, CA. The lease commenced on December 1, 2014, and will terminate on November 30, 2019.
-The lease has an option to renew for an additional three years at the end of the first lease period.
-Lease expense for the year ending June 30, 2019 was \$31,616.
+The Commission entered into a building lease agreement to house the operations of the Commission at 930 15th Street, Modesto, CA. The lease commenced on December 1, 2014, and terminated on February 28, 2021.
+The lease had an option to renew at the end of the first lease period.
+The lease was renewed on March 1, 2021 and will terminate on February 28, 2026.
+Lease expense for the year ending June 30, 2021 was \$33,792.
+Future minimum lease payments are as follow: